aconyteds/gistools/README.md

     - **Fixed 11.20.13:** by modifying the resize function in a custom widget
 - **12.14.13** Layers cannot be loaded via HTTP when hosted on cloud 9
 - **12.14.13** Basemap Gallery is not working due to http/https issues

+### Improvements:
+- Loading bar should have a scrolling background to indicate it is still doing something on longer loads

 [core]: https://github.com/dojo/dojo
 [API Documentation]: http://dojotoolkit.org/api/